True Spies Episode 44: The Not-So-Beautiful Game

 NARRATOR: Two of Garry’s undercover colleagues were in the pub that day along with several hundred fans.

-GARRY ROGERS: And then the call went up that they were about to leave, and they all start en masse to leave the pub, even those outside then joined the group and they marched towards the city centre altogether, like a military operation.
+GARRY ROGERS: And then the call went up that they were about to leave, and they all start en masse to leave the pub, even those outside then joined the group and they marched toward the city center altogether, like a military operation.

 NARRATOR: And then the whole crowd suddenly stopped.